-In the previous ‘How It All Began‘ post I focused on Glandular Fever and starting a new school as a consequence.
+In Part 1, I focused on Glandular Fever and starting a new school as a consequence.
 When I look back on those couple of years I remember pain and misery, but I also have lots of new memories from that time in my life, lessons learned, and all in all, I met new people who very quickly became a big part of my life.
 One friend I spoke about was Sophie, my best friend from sixth form but the other person I didn’t mention was my boyfriend, Angus.
 We met at the end of October 2012 and we decided to give things a go on 10th November.
 3 and a half years later (nearly!) we are still together, stronger than ever.

 Angus has been my absolute rock, and I know that sounds cheesy and it just sounds like a cliché but in this case, it really is true.
 When he decided he wanted to be with me, he barely knew me.
 All he knew was what our mutual friends had told him and if I’m honest, even they didn’t know half of what I’d been through that year.
 By New Year’s Eve that year we went for a walk after midnight and Angus told me that he loved me.
 That might seem really quick for two 17 year olds who had only known each other for a couple of months but when you know, you know!

 Anyway, Angus slowly found out what he’d let himself in for – an ill (but recovering) girlfriend who needed the support from her family and friends desperately.
 He never hid away from responsibility; he was always there, ready to text or call me if I needed a pick-me-up, or bringing me chocolate on bad days, sometimes even sending me flowers at particularly bad times.
 I remember after I was diagnosed with ME/CFS he brought round loads of chocolate and a huge bunch of flowers just to cheer me up and it is down to him that I now own the Friends box set – he’s definitely a keeper!